Skip to content

 HTTP(S) file system

-httpfs allows users to read from a file hosted on a http(s) server in the same way as from a local file.
+httpfs allows you to read from a file hosted on a http(s) server in the same way as from a local file.
 Example:

 RETURN *;